yoep/RazerPoliceLight/README.md

 ## Changelog features for 1.0.4

 - Updated Cue SDK to v3.0.237
-- Fixed "Unknown (1168)" issue in Chroma SDK response
+- Fixed Chroma SDK issue "Unknown (1168)"
 - Added levels to logging for easier troubleshooting